warriorgraph/airbrake-docs/jekyll/_docs/integrations/pivotal-tracker.md

 ![pivotal settings](/docs/assets/img/docs/integrations/pivotal_settings.png)

-### Enabling WebHooks updates
+### Enabling Webhooks updates

-Our Pivotal Tracker integration allows for WebHooks updates stored as Airbrake error comments.
-This option can be enabled or disabled under Settings.
-Choose the project you want to enable WebHooks updates for and enter a URL you'd like the error posted to and chose whether you want production environment notifications only and click save.
+Our Pivotal Tracker integration allows for Webhook updates stored as Airbrake error comments.
+This option can be enabled or disabled from the integration settings page for your project under Pivotal Tracker.
+Just check/uncheck the Enable Pivotal webhook activity checkbox.
+Here's an example of the Pivotal Tracker activity recorded in the comments section of an Airbrake error:

-To disable WebHooks updates remove the URL and click save.

-Here's an example of the activity recorded in the comments section of an Airbrake
-error:

 ![pivotal webhooks example](/docs/assets/img/docs/integrations/pivotal_webhooks_example.png)